EspenBG/ESP32Client/README.md

-# Arduino Client
+# ESP-32 Client

-This is a arduino client for reading different types of sensors, for integrating the client to a server.
+This is a ESP-32 client for reading different types of sensors, for integrating the client to a server.

 [comment]: <> (TODO: Add a complete guide and description for the module)